prasser/swtknob/README.md

 This project provides a Knob widget for the Standard Widget Toolkit (SWT).

-A knob provides functionalities similar to as a SWT Slider or SWT Scale while occupying much less screen space.
+A knob provides functionalities similar to a SWT Slider or a SWT Scale while occupying much less screen space.

 The knob is rotated by clicking and dragging the mouse up or down.
 While the knob's selection